webplatformco/project-class-partials/proposals/customizable-fields.md

 - `initializer`: The initializer of the field. (`Function`)
 - `isStatic`: Whether the field is static. (`boolean`)

-The list is exposed using an array-like object.
+The list is exposed using an array-like object whose numerical properties are non-writable and non-configurable.
-The extent of mutations that can apply to it is TBD.
+Array methods are supported, but any attempt to modify the list will throw a `TypeError` consistent with any other attempt to modify a non-writable and non-configurable property.